Wheel-well stowaway: Keith Sapsford

+Keith Sapsford was born on 14 January 1956 in Randwick, New South Wales, Australia.
+When he was 3 years old, he wandered away from home as he had done several times before, resulting in a 6-hour search.
+As a teen, he reportedly wanted to explore the world.
+His parents took him on an overseas trip, but when they came back home he still wasn’t satisfied.
+He ran away, but when his dad caught him, he was sent to a boarding school to “straighten him out”.
+He subsequently escaped the school and headed to Sydney Airport and found a Japan Airlines Douglas DC-8-62 plane that was heading to Manila, Hong Kong and Tokyo.

+He entered the wheel well and sat on the wheel compartment doors, not knowing that they would open during takeoff to retract the plane's wheels.
+He fell 200 ft to his death.
+There were approximately 350 people on an observation deck who saw his fall and his body slide on the tarmac.
+Because of the distance observers were unsure what they had seen; witnesses said it resembled a sack falling from the plane's undercarriage.

+When police found his body, they said his face was “badly marked.”
+According to them he was wearing a white shirt and blue shorts.
+A pair of sandals was near his body.
+His foster father, Charles Sapsford, was devastated, saying, “All my son wanted to do was see the world.
+He had itchy feet.
+His determination to see how the rest of the world lives has cost him his life.”

-Wheel-well stowaways have been widely covered in the press and media at large throughout the history of passenger airlines.
-One of the most notable incidents involved Keith Sapsford (14) from Sydney, Australia, who fell 200 ft to his death from the wheel-well of a Tokyo-bound Japan Air Lines Douglas DC-8 on February 24, 1970, shortly after takeoff from Sydney Kingsford Smith Airport.
-Amateur photographer John Gilpin was testing his new camera lens by taking pictures of planes taking off that day, and did not realize he had captured the boy's final moments until he developed the pictures a week later.
+Amateur photographer John Gilpin was testing his new camera lens by taking pictures of planes taking off that day.
 The photo was then featured in Life magazine's issue for the week of March 6, 1970, in their "Parting Shots" section of particularly newsworthy photos, across the fold of a two-page spread.

 List of wheel-well stowaways

 Below is a chronological list of documented aircraft wheel-well stowaway incidents.
 Stowaways have also traveled in a cargo hold, or in a spare parts compartment, both of which are pressurized, or even in the pressurized cabin itself.
 In at least one other instance, on July 31, 2013, a cat survived a flight from Athens to Zürich in the front undercarriage of an Airbus A321; in July 1950, two kittens survived in the landing gear of a small aircraft on a flight from Greenfield, Indiana to Chicago.
 Those types of incidents are not included in the scope of the list below.